Home » The DoJiggy Fundraising Blog » How to Organize Community Yard Sale Fundraisers

 How to Run a Community Yard Sale

-1. Collecting Donations for the Sale
+1. Collect Donations for the Sale

-A successful yard sale fundraiser obviously hinges on the donation of goods.
+A successful yard sale fundraiser hinges on the donation of goods.
 Be sure to advertise to your sports team or hosting group well in advance.
 That way, they can put items aside and consider fully what they wish to donate, which can take some time.
 Consider renting a small U-Haul or asking volunteers with trucks to offer collection services.
 Choose a pick-up day just before the fundraiser to travel to homes and pick up donated items.
-This could be a great way to receive larger items such as furniture that people may be willing to donate but don’t have the resources to deliver.
+This could be a great way to receive larger items, such as furniture, that people may be willing to donate but don’t have the resources to deliver.
 This is important since these items will likely bring in high dollar sales.

-Collecting Donations for the Sale
+Collecting Donations for the Community Yard Sale

-2. Selecting the Yard Sale Location
+2. Select the Yard Sale Location

 Selecting the Yard Sale Location

-3. Promoting the Community Yard Sale
+3. Promote the Yard Sale

 Promoting the yard sale fundraiser is key to your success.
 Promote the yard sale on your organization’s website, Social Media channels, community bulletins, local paper, and Craigslist.
 Encourage members of your organization to spread the word to their network via email and social media.